 How to engage customers during COVID-19 restrictions

-Since the 2nd wave of lockdown measures were announced in the UK, businesses have been attempting to understand what they can and can't do under the new restrictions, as well as figuring out how they can maintain operations and even thrive during this difficult period.
+Since the lockdown measures were announced in the UK, businesses have been attempting to understand what they can and can't do under restrictions, as well as figuring out how they can maintain operations and even thrive during this difficult period.
+With restrictions gradually being lifted from March onwards, it's crucial for businesses to be fully prepared so that they can grab their share of the footfall as soon as their sector reopens .

-What are the new COVID-19 restrictions for businesses?
+What are the current COVID-19 restrictions for businesses?

 - Most others must close, including general retail, leisure facilities, entertainment venues and personal care facilities.